LIVING Letter

 3) sprouts continue to grow slowly, and their vitamin content

-even after harvesting and refrigerating them.
+increases even after harvesting and refrigerating them.
 This is in

 marked contrast with store-bought fruits and vegetables which start

-to lose their vitamins as soon as they’re picked and often have to be
+to lose their vitamins as soon as theyre picked and often have to be

 shipped a thousand miles or more to grocery store shelves.

-are environmentally friendly.
+4) sprouts are environmentally friendly.
 They eliminate the need

 for cooking fuel, and reduce the generation of greenhouse gases.